jackliu97/chatter/README.md

 #### TODOs
- - Login / log out functionality is extrememly primitive.
+ - Login / log out functionality is very primitive.
+No session id or token is stored onto cookie.
  - Cannot drag and drop images.
+ - Currently, image and video metadata are hard coded.